abpframework/abp/docs/en/Samples/Microservice-Demo.md

 #### Using Microservices

-Publc web site application uses the Blogging and Product microservices for all operations, over the Public  Web Site Gateway (PublicWebSiteGateway.Host).
+Public web site application uses the Blogging and Product microservices for all operations, over the Public  Web Site Gateway (PublicWebSiteGateway.Host).

 ##### Remote End Point